Transurethral resection of the prostate

 Where is it done?

-Our surgeons perform this operation at The London Clinic or the King Edward VII’s Hospital Sister Agnes, both of which are very close to The Prostate Centre.
+Our surgeons perform this operation at The Princess Grace, The London Bridge Hospital or the King Edward VII’s Hospital Sister Agnes.

 How much does it cost?